Virginia Standards of Learning

 Exploration to Revolution: Pre-Columbian Times to the 1770s

 USI.4.
-The student will demonstrate knowledge of European exploration in North America and West Africa by:
+The student will apply social science skills to understand European exploration in North America and West Africa by:

-USI.4.b) describing cultural and economic interactions between Europeans and American Indians that led to cooperation and conflict, with emphasis on the American Indian concept of land.
+USI.4.b.
+Describing cultural and economic interactions between Europeans and American Indians that led to cooperation and conflict, with emphasis on the American Indian and European concept of land.

 USI.5.
-The student will demonstrate knowledge of the factors that shaped colonial America by:
+The student will apply social science skills to understand the factors that shaped colonial America by:

-USI.5.b) describing life in the New England, Mid-Atlantic, and Southern colonies, with emphasis on how people interacted with their environment to produce goods and services, including examples of specialization and interdependence.
+USI.5.b.
+Describing life in the New England, Mid-Atlantic, and Southern colonies, with emphasis on how people interacted with their environment to produce goods and services.

-USI.5.c) describing colonial life in America from the perspectives of large landowners, farmers, artisans, women, free African Americans, indentured servants, and enslaved African Americans.
+USI.5.d.
+Describing colonial life in America from the perspectives of large landowners, farmers, artisans, merchants, women, free African Americans, indentured servants, and enslaved African Americans.